-Dr. Brandi B. Karisch - Extension Beef Cattle Specialist, Mississippi State University
+Dr. Brandi Karisch - Extension Beef Cattle Specialist, Mississippi State University

 Winter brings about many management considerations for beef producers.
-Drought conditions across many parts of Mississippi this fall bring on added concerns on top of the typical cold concerns.
 This time of year discussions among producers and questions posed to extension agents and beef specialists across the country often turn to feeding and supplementation.
 Feed costs still represent the largest expense for beef producers, and are often a subject of much concern.
 The graph below represents data from the USDA-Economic Research Service Commodity Costs and Returns and represent cow/calf data for the Mississippi Portal.
+As you can see, the largest chunk of the expense pie is made up of feeding related costs, which include not just purchased feed, but also pasture and harvested forage (hay).